grzegorz914/homebridge-enphase-envoy/README.md

 * Home automations and shortcuts can be used with *PLC Level*, *Production Power Mode* and *Power Peak*.
 * MQTT publisch topic *Info*, *Home*, *Inventory*, *Meters*, *Meters Reading*, *Ensemble Inventory*, *Ensemble Status*, *Grid Profile*, *Live Data*, *Production*, *Production CT*, *Microinverter*, *Power Mode*, *PCU Comm Level* as payload JSON data.
 * Envoy Firmware 7.x.x. and Token Authorization is supported from plugin v6.0.0.
+* Support *Ensemble Status* and * Production Power Mode* may not working in all envoy firmwares, if you get error, please disable it in plugin settings *Advanced Section*.

 ### Configuration
 * Run this plugin as a [Child Bridge](https://github.com/homebridge/homebridge/wiki/Child-Bridges) (Highly Recommended), this prevent crash Homebridge if plugin crashes.